iontodirel/cpp_libraries/README.md

 The current modules being worked on are *timer* and *file*, which are going to be published next.

 ## Planned modules
-- test
+- **test**, asserts, measurements, logging and reporting
-- build
+- **build**, a build system as a library
-- camera
+- **camera**, a generic API for capturing images and streams from cameras, would support DirectShow, MediaFoundation, WIA and vendor specific APIs like Basler and Point Grey
-- crypto
+- **crypto**, encryption and hashing
   - hash
 - json
 - xml